 With the Bride & Groom now only about 1/4 mile apart I was able to shuttle up and down the lane to visually tell the two sides of the story, documenting both the main characters

 Derbyshire Tipi Wedding Photographer

-A wedding like this is totally chilled with no venue host or wedding coordinator to hustle things along, it’s very DIY.
-To the extent that after the ceremony, everyone grabbed a bench or a chair to carry them over to the tipi, ready for food later on
+A wedding like this is totally chilled with no venue host or wedding coordinator to hustle things along.
+It’s very DIY so after the ceremony, everyone grabbed a bench or a chair.
+Carrying them over to the tipi, ready for food later on.

-The rest of the day comprised a 9 hole mini golf, yummy food from Heidi (a food van, not a person!), music, dancing and some bridal flossing, all by the river bank with swans gracefully swimming by
+The rest of the day comprised a 9 hole mini golf and yummy food from Heidi the food van.
+Then music, dancing and some bridal flossing, all by the river bank with swans gracefully swimming by

 I hope that if you’ve looked through all these images they give you a really good feel for Fabienne & Chris’s wedding day.

 Their tipi was provided by Sami Tipi, if you want to check them out!

 If you’re planning your own wedding and this approach to photography is for you then please get in touch!!